 The end is near in 1958.
 A church choir along with the films to help ward off "subversive influences."
 And the Eagle advised that the owner, J. Edward Reynolds, was planning new things for the theatre.

-Closing: The theatre stopped running films sometime before 1961.
+Closing: 1959 was the end of the Carlton as a film house.
 Reynolds and his wife Pauline sold the building to the New Greater Harvest Baptist Church.

 A 1961 California Eagle story about the church moving in.
 They seem to have overestimated the seating capacity.

 Another 1961 Eagle story about the church's dedication.
-Thanks to Ken McIntyre for all his research.
+Thanks to Ken McIntyre for all the research.

 Status: It's been demolished.
 The date of demolition date is unknown but it was gone by 1972.